QData/TextAttack/README.md

 ### Constraints

-A `Constraint` takes as input an original `TokenizedText`, and a list of transformed `TokenizedText`s.
+A `Constraint` takes as input a current `TokenizedText`, and a list of transformed `TokenizedText`s.
 For each transformed option, it returns a boolean representing whether the constraint is met.

 ### Transformations